 Mortgage credit scores are three digit numbers that rate your credit history and recent trends in your payment reliability.
 Lenders review your credit score for mortgage loans, looking for various aspects of a your financial history.

-The most common mortgage credit score engine is known as the ‘FICO’, which is what the three major credit bureaus (Equifax, Experian, Transition) primarily use for mortgage reporting.
-Many lenders also feature mortgage interest rates based on credit score figures through FICO.
-While most home loan products and lenders require FICO credit scores of 620 or above, mortgage for poor credit may still be available for your circumstance if you have mitigating factors.
+The most common mortgage credit score engine is known as the ‘FICO’.
+FICO scores are a number between 300 and 850 used by all three major credit bureaus (Equifax, Experian, Transition).
+Lenders use FICO credit scores to determine applicant interest rates too.
+The lower your credit score is, the higher your rate may be.
+Most home loan products and lenders require FICO credit scores of 620 or above to get a loan, although mortgages for bad credit scores might be available if you have mitigating factors.

 2. Employment Status

-The nature of your employment is a key factor in determining your mortgage approval, and it dictates how your income is evaluated.
-If you’re working a salaried position or 40-hour per week job and paid through w-2, you’re documentation is less scrutinized than for self-employed mortgage applicants.
-Applicants with W-2 documents income usually don’t need much more.
-In contrast, when seeking a mortgage, self-employed applicants may need to present 2 years tax returns, 1099’s and more.
+The nature of your employment is a key factor in determining your mortgage approval, and also how your income is evaluated.
+If your job is a salaried position and you’re paid through IRS Form W-2, your required documentation will be less scrutinized than for self-employed mortgage applicants.
+In fact, W-2 documented income might be all you’re asked to provide to prove you can afford the mortgage.
+In contrast, self-employed applicants are often required to present 2 years tax returns, 1099’s, bank statements, letters of explanation, and more.